 If you need assistance with the new system, you can come to our lobby where we have computers available and staff to provide direction, or you can e-mail us at email@example.com or call at 239-533-8300.
-If you have a problem with a particular permit in the system, you can contact Permitting Chief Jennifer Harden at 239-533-8337 or Senior Customer Service Specialist Sharon Calderwood at 239-533-8338.
+If you have a problem with a particular permit in the system, you can contact our Permitting Chief Jennifer Harden at 239-533-8337 or Senior Customer Service Specialist Sharon Calderwood at 239-533-8338.

 Thank you again for your patience.
-We continue to work to make our permitting process as smooth and timely as possible.
+We will continue to work to make our permitting process as smooth and timely as possible.

 Director, Lee County Department of Community Development

 Lee County Community Development oversees planning, zoning, development and building services, environmental review, building inspections, and code enforcement for the unincorporated areas of Lee County.
 Please contact the incorporated areas of Bonita Springs, Cape Coral, Estero, Fort Myers, Fort Myers Beach and Sanibel for similar services within those jurisdictions.